Denis-Tojaga/BookApp/README.md

 # BookApp

-### Simple mobile application made in Java for Android devices

 ## App description

 <br />

-Mobile application which let's a user choose a book and view it's details.
+Simple android application which let's the user to choose a book and view it's details.
 User can add his book to wishlist, already read list or mark it as already read.
 After reading it he can delete it from his list of books.

 <br />